 I ask a group of women who are senior saints if they had any (Titus 2:1-14) women who taught them to love their husbands and children, and out of 12, only one said she had her mother, but after her mother died, she had no one.
 This is incredibly sad to me.
 The writer of the book of Hebrews describes the condition of most of the professing church.
 When infants are left to fend for them-selves they will never grow past childhood.
 And, at best we reproduce others who find milk, but only to feed them-self, they never grow up in maturity to the point of reproducing.

 I have two cook-books in my home that are most precious to me.
 The First cook-book was compiled by the ladies of our church; some of them are now at home with Jesus.
 What I appreciate most are the verses sprinkled throughout like seasoning.
 The name of the book is, From Heart to Home-Lucy Baptist Church.
 However, the most precious cook book was put together by Mike and Sheila Betts, my Bro and Sister-in-law.
-The title of this cook–book is “From My Heart To Yours By Helen Herrman Porter.
+The title of this cook–book is “From My Heart to Yours by Helen Herrman Porter.
 These recipes are hand-written by my mother-in-law, whose parents were immigrants from Germany and Austria.
 They owned a bakery on Second-street in Memphis Tennessee in the early nineteen hundreds.
 These cherished recipes were passed down from her parents, and the only real knowledge she received from her European ancestry.
 Mam Maw is almost ninety-three years old.
 Her message to all of us, in the cover of her cook book is this: “With God’s grace and love, I fondly dedicate “My Recipes” to my family.
 I hope these recipes are some of your favorites and will always be a loving reminder of the fellowship and love our family has had for each other.
 I Love All Of You.”
 With these recorded words and recipes, passed from her heart to ours… she is, in effect, feeding generations of her descendants.
-So what does this have to-do with spiritual- mothering?
+So what does this have to do with spiritual- mothering?
 Volumes!
-When your life on earth has ended and your body is returned to the dust-from which it came, how much truth will die with you?
+Most family traditions are passed done form one generation to the next through practice, orally by repetition, or through written documentation.
+All of these elements are used in spiritual parenting!
+So, I have a question.
+When your life on earth has ended, and your body is returned to the dust-from which it came, how much truth will die with you?

 Acts 20:28 (TLB)